dhgwilliam/deck.rb/README.md

   * see showoff.rb:189
 * some way to build/rebuild a project that is deployable to heroku
 * PDF
-* rewrite internal links to files and serve them relative to current dir, not slide dir
 * custom `.css`, `.scss`, and `.js` files, which will get imported into all slides
 * support some more extensions https://github.com/imakewebthings/deck.js/wiki
 * improve table of contents